Chartered certified accountant

 Qualifications

-The minimum requirement for entry onto the ACCA Qualification is three GCSEs and two A-levels (or equivalent) in five separate subjects including English and mathematics.
+For entry onto the ACCA Qualification, you'll need a minimum of three GCSEs (at grades 9-4/A-C) and two A-levels (or equivalent) in five separate subjects, including English and mathematics.
 You can also apply if you've got a degree or Masters in any subject.
-Depending on the relevance and level of your qualifications, you may be exempt from some of the ACCA exams.
+Check ACCA's minimum entrance requirements database.

 Large employers with graduate accountant trainee schemes typically require good A-level results and a minimum of a 2:1 degree.
 Some may specify a degree discipline, such as accountancy or a finance-related subject.
 You'll be trained on the job and will study for the ACCA Qualification at the same time.